-- Release of oxytocin: The hormone oxytocin manages the flow of milk from your breasts to your baby.
-Not only oxytocin causes the milk ejection reflex but it is also connected with digestion and other gastrointestinal hormones that can cause nausea.
-Mostly nausea caused by the release of Oxytocin disappears around two months after delivery
+The hormone oxytocin manages the flow of milk from your breasts to your baby.
+Oxytocin not only causes the milk ejection reflex but it is also connected with digestion and other gastrointestinal hormones that can cause nausea.
+Mostly nausea caused by the release of Oxytocin disappears around two months after delivery.

-- Baby’s growth spurts: During early weeks of life, the baby drinks more breast milk and that too more frequently.
+During the early weeks of life, a baby drinks more breast milk, and that too more frequently.
 This will cause a spike in the oxytocin hormone level.
-This constant hike in the hormone will increase the chances of feeling nauseous
+This constant hike in the hormone will increase the chances of feeling nauseous.

-- Low sugar level: If you don’t have your food on time, the blood sugar levels will dip fast when you are breastfeeding.
-This can make you nauseous
+If you don’t have your food on time, your blood sugar levels will dip fast when you are breastfeeding.
+This can make you nauseous.

-- Low blood pressure: Low blood pressure in a breastfeeding mother can lead to nauseous feeling during breastfeeding
+Low blood pressure in a breastfeeding mother can lead to nauseous feelings during breastfeeding.

-- Dehydration: There is an increased chance that the mother gets dehydrated while breastfeeding if she is not properly hydrated by drinking more water.
-Dehydration can cause nausea
+There is an increased chance that the mother gets dehydrated while breastfeeding if she is not properly hydrated by drinking more water.
+Dehydration can cause nausea.

-- Recuperation after delivery: Being pregnant and coping with delivery demands various physical and hormonal changes.
-The process of getting to normal may not be easy for some women.
-Their body take more time to get into the track.
-Fatigue and sleeplessness can be the outcome resulting nausea during breastfeeding
+Being pregnant and coping with delivery demands various physical and hormonal changes.
+The process of getting to normal may not be easy for some women as their bodies take more time to get on track.
+Fatigue and sleeplessness can be the reason for nausea during breastfeeding.

-- Iron deficiency or being anemic: Iron deficiency is one of the major cause that could trigger nausea during breastfeeding.
-Losing too much blood during delivery can lead to iron deficiency when the daily intake of iron is inadequate
+Iron deficiency is one of the major causes that could trigger nausea during breastfeeding.
+Losing too much blood during delivery can lead to an iron deficiency when the daily intake of iron is inadequate.

-- Post-natal depression: When the mother uses anti-depressant drugs for the postnatal depression, even if they are prescribed by the doctor and are safe during breastfeeding, can often experience nausea during breastfeeding
+When the mother uses antidepressant drugs for postnatal depression, even if they are prescribed by the doctor and are safe during breastfeeding, the moms can experience nausea during breastfeeding.

 Even though feeling nauseous while feeding your baby during the early weeks is not uncommon, you should consider seeking medical attention if: